top of page

 Sorry, APA, but that’s just crazy.
 If half of us are abnormal, what does it mean to be normal anymore?

 It’s not just outsiders who think something is wrong: The Chairman of the previous edition of the DSM wrote a book on this subject called “Saving Normal” and the doctor who is widely seen a the Father of Attention Deficit Hyperactivity Disorder (ADHD) also publicly regretted how the diagnosis has spun wildly out of control.
-Even the great and the good of psychiatry is questioning what happened to ‘normal’.
+Even the great and the good of psychiatry are questioning what happened to ‘normal’.

 If you want a layman’s view of the problem, try the myriads of online self diagnostic ‘tools’.
 At Psych Central, a popular source of information, you can check if you have depression, ADHD, Anxiety, Autism, Bipolar, Binge Eating, Eating Disorder, Grief, Hoarding, PTSD, Schizophrenia, Borderline Personality Disorder, and whether you’re Paranoid, Narcissistic, Sexually Addicted or at risk of suicide.
 They’ll also tell you if you’re a psychopath.
 And just for good measure, they’ll let you know if you’re being Drained By an Energy Vampire.
 (Seriously.)